TheKitBoi/Unity-Party/README.md

-**Unity Party** is an FNF' engine created using the Unity game engine focused on allowing lower-end PCs to play FNF'.
+**Unity Party** is an FNF' engine created using the Unity game engine focused on allowing lower-end PCs to play FNF.

 ## Note Worthy Features
 ### High FPS